PKozakDev/room-prototype/README.md

 # room-prototype
 An early idea for an interactive level selector made for 'Beat!
-This Game' (check my organizations).
+This Game' (one of my team projects, check my organizations).
 Features first person perspective movement, basic physics, model of a room and some basic interactions.

 It's very 'rough' looking because it was never touched by a 3D artist as we ended up cutting it out of the project to avoid bloat.